muddy25-dev/muddy25-dev.github.io/_pages/about.md

   - /about.html
 ---

-I am a Junior transfer from NOVA, VA.
+I am a Junior transfer at Virginia Tech from NOVA, VA.
 I am currently working towards my Bachlor's in Electrical Engineering.
 I am currently working towards getting an internship in the summer.
 I also have a job as a pharmacy technician.